paul-hammant/tbd/content/monorepos/index.md

 ## Third party dependencies

 With the monorepo model, there is a strong desire to have third-party binaries in source-control too.
-You might think that it would be unmanagable for reasons of size.
-In terms of history, Perforce and Subversion don't mind a terrbyte of history of binary files (or more), and Git performed much better when Git-LFS was created.
-You could still feel that the HEAD revision of tousands of fine grained dependencies is too much for a workstation, but that can be managed if gia 'sparse checkout' techniques (see below).
+You might think that it would be unmanageable for reasons of size.
+In terms of history, Perforce and Subversion don't mind a terrabyte of history of binary files (or more), and Git performed much better when Git-LFS was created.
+You could still feel that the HEAD revision of thousands of fine grained dependencies is too much for a workstation, but that can be managed if gia 'sparse checkout' techniques (see below).

 Note:  Python, Java, C++ and other SDKs are installed the regular way on the developer workstatio, and not acquired